 In this module, students are introduced to Occupational Safety and Health Administration (OSHA) Standards for infection control and hazard communication.
-Topics include microbiology, contagious diseases concerning the dental team, universal precautions, barrier techniques and handling hazardous chemicals.
+Topics include microbiology, contagious diseases concerning the dental team, universal precautions, protective barrier techniques and handling hazardous chemicals.
 Students practice step-by-step instrument decontamination using approved sterilization agents and methods.
 Students learn operatory disinfection using approved agents and methods.
 Methods for taking and recording vital signs and blood pressure are introduced.
 Students also learn about CPR for the Healthcare Provider and how to manage emergencies that may occur in the dental office.
 Related dental terminology is studied.
 Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
 Special considerations for the medically and physically compromised patients are presented.
+Students are introduced to dental insurance processing.
 Career development skills are also taught.
+Students are also introduced to basic anatomy of the head and teeth.
 Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.